Ben-Boyte/Readme-Generator/README.md

 ## Installation

   _How to install this application:_
-  add files to your local machine
+  Put files on local machine

 ## Usage
   _Instructions for use:_
-  Enter info into desired questions
+  Enter in all info

   ## Contribution
   _If you would like to contribute, here's how:_
-  Download and install files
+  Download and install on to local machine

 ## Testing
   _How to test this application:_